Pay bond invoice

 - Trigger: Sent immediately after a successful

-take-buy/take-sellwhen the operator has bonds enabled. - Order status: The published NIP-33 order event keeps the
+take-buy/take-sellwhen the operator has bonds enabled for takers. - Order status: The published NIP-33 order event keeps the

 stag atpendingwhile the bond is outstanding (per NIP-69's four-bucket model — see Peer-to-peer Order events.
 NIP-69).
 The DM payload's embeddedSmallOrderecho carries the daemon-internal statuswaiting-taker-bondso the recipient client can render the bond-payment phase distinctly, but external observers (other potential takers, order-book aggregators) continue to see the order aspendingand may still attempt to take it.
 This is deliberate: a taker who never pays the bond cannot park the order off the book.